Lake Ledinci: History

-In late 1990s and early 2000s, exploitation rights on the lake were under a multilateral dispute by the local community, the City of Novi Sad, the mining company Alas registered in Rakovac, which owned the quarry exploitation rights, and the public company guiding the National park of Fruška Gora.
-Due to frequent incoherent court and municipality decisions, the lake was at threat of disappearing at a moment, because the mining company required to be back in possession, and the lake was deemed unsafe due to possible water breakthrough.
+In the late 1990s and early 2000s, exploitation rights on the lake were under a multilateral dispute by the local community, the City of Novi Sad, the mining company Alas registered in Rakovac, which owned the quarry exploitation rights, and the public company guiding the National park of Fruška Gora.
+Due to frequent incoherent court and municipality decisions, the lake was at threat of disappearing at the moment, because the mining company required to be back in possession, and the lake was deemed unsafe due to possible water breakthrough.
 The rumours in 2006 that the rights for the continuing use of quarry were sold to a certain Austrian firm were repudiated by the National park of Fruška Gora management, saying that Assembly of Vojvodina already adopted a plan to keep the lake.
 Ultimately, the disputes ended in favor of retaining the lake, which is an attraction of the national park, and making it a tourist resort.

 The future of the lake is uncertain.
 From 2001 to 2006, it was a small tourist resort, and the local community of Stari Ledinci village and the company that run it were ambitious to expand the tourist services.
 However, in June 2006, an avalanche from the stone walls injured several swimmers, and the public access to the lake was forbidden.
 Subsequently, the Republic Inspection for Environment Protection ordered the lake to be immediately emptied (as the old order from 2002 was not carried out), as the water level reached the edges, and started leaking out.
 Also, the Republic Bureau of Environmental Protection issued an opinion that the further stone exploitation must be ceased in the first phase, with appropriate protection and biological cultivation works performed, and the lake's purpose to be changed to a recreation site in the second phase.

 In July 2009 the lake was emptied, and Alas continued operating the quarry after obtaining permits from the relevant ministries.
 The company claims that after the permit expires in 8 to 10 years, it will be recultivated and again turned into a lake, and be an anchor of future spectacular nature park.
 Ecologists and villagers remained suspicious toward those plans.